How to experience your best fundraising results this fall.

 The pandemic is wreaking havoc on K-12 education.
 The CARES Act was passed in March, including $16.5 billion for states and school districts.
 But according to many, far more is required.
 Some estimate that as much as $250 billion will be needed to stabilize school budgets.
 School districts were struggling to make ends meet before the pandemic hit.

 Where's the money going to come from?
 Federal, state, and local taxes will cover most of it, but what about the rest?
 Fundraisers help pay for extracurricular student activities like field trips and equipment.
 Many feel they may be called upon to do much more.

 Brochure fundraising used to focus exclusively on face-to-face selling.
 To be effective, you had to approach people, show them what you had, and then ask them to buy.

 In-person selling takes time and work.
 Some enjoy the process and are good at it, while others prefer other means.
 Selling online can be easy as well as productive.
 But what if you could do both?

 Here's why raising money online is the perfect complement to a brochure sale.
 As you'll see, there's a reason for optimism.

 Online Fundraisers for Schools Are the Perfect Synergy

-No matter what, you can’t meet with everyone you know in your community.
-Online selling offers a faster way to reach out to locals as well as those who live out of town.
+No matter what, you can't meet with everyone you know in your community.
+Online selling offers a faster way to reach out to locals and those who live out of town.
 If you can do both, we recommend it.
-Schools that are able to sell out of a brochure and online are raising more money.
-The numbers are proving it.
-Here are some results a few groups are experiencing as reported by one of our suppliers.
+Schools that can sell out of a brochure online are raising more money.
+The numbers prove it.
+Here are some results a few groups are experiencing, as reported by one of our suppliers.